Want to read this article later?

 An exempting law degree integrates the academic and vocational stages of training.
-Currently, the only institutions offering an exempting law degree are the University of Huddersfield, Northumbria University and the University of Westminster.
+Currently, the only institutions offering an exempting law degree are the University of Huddersfield, Northumbria University, the University of Central Lancashire, the University of South Wales and the University of Westminster.

 For those not intending to study law at undergraduate level, the choice is enormous.
 You should consult your careers adviser and as many guides to courses as you can.

 How and when to apply